GabeScott/standard-works-vault/General Conference/2014 October - Stay in the Boat and Hold On!.md

 # Stay in the Boat and Hold On!

-*By M. Russell Ballard - Of the Quorum of the Twelve Apostles*
+By Elder M. Russell Ballard - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2014 General Conference*

+>*If we keep our focus on the Lord, we are promised a blessing beyond comparison.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/10/stay-in-the-boat-and-hold-on?lang=eng)